 Polymers and polyelectrolytes of various conformations are used in many applications where there is a need to tailor the interfacial properties to promote a certain interaction with the surrounding environment.
-Protein adsorption, prevention of bacteria adhesion and drug release, are a few examples of desired interaction scenarios.
+Here we show how polymer layer crosslinking and collapse can be characterized.

 Monitoring water release and crosslinking of thin films

-To understand and tailor the interfacial properties of these layers, it is important to characterize and understand the conformational behavior, such as the degree of hydration and transitions from a hydrated to a collapsed or crosslinked state, and vice versa, Figure 1.
+To tailor the interfacial properties of these layers, it is important to characterize and understand the conformational behavior, such as the degree of hydration and transitions from a hydrated to a collapsed or crosslinked state, and vice versa, Figure 1.
 The swelling and collapse of polymer brushes, and other thin films, can be characterized by QCM-D and other technologies, which will sense the water uptake and water release as changes in mass.

 Figure 1.
 From left to right, this schematic illustration shows how a thick and hydrated film releases water and collapses into a thin layer at the surface.

-Example of collapse and cross-linking
+Example of polymer brush collapse and cross-linking

-Next, the brush layer is exposed to solutions of different pH and counter-anion type, to note the effect on the film thickness.
+First, the QCM-D sensor is coated with the polymer.
+Next, the chitosan polymer brush layer is exposed to solutions of different pH and counter-anion type and the effect on the film thickness is monitored.

-Figure 31.
+Figure 21.
 (Top) The thickness of the Chitosan brush layers when exposed to different solution pH and counter-ions.
 (Bottom) Schematic illustration of the structure of the chitosan brush layer as a function of pH and counter-ion type.

 1. H-S Lee, et al., J. Mater.
 Chem., 22, 19605, 2012